dmuth/splunk-lab/README.md

 BTW, your password will be sanity checked.
 Don't use `password` as your password. ;-)

-## A Word About Security

-HTTPS is turned on by default.
-Passwords such as `password` and `12345` are not permitted.

-Please, <a href="https://diceware.dmuth.org/">use a strong password</a> if you are deploying this on a public-facing machine.

 ## Splunk Apps Included

 The following Splunk apps are included in this Docker image: